How to process multiple layout variations with one single document parser?

 5/ Create parsing rules for each Layout Model

-Once you are done with all the step above, your Document Parser is capable of identifying the layout of newly imported documents and apply a matching set of parsing rules.
+Once you are done with all the steps above, your Document Parser is capable of identifying the layout of newly imported documents and applying a matching set of parsing rules.
 All further functionalities of your Document Parser (Download Data, Integrations, ...) will behave in the same way they do when using the single-layout mode.

 Please note: Docparser will merge the parsed data of all parsing rules with the same name.
-If you download the parsed data of multiple documents and you want to have a uniform set of column names, please make sure that the parsing rules of all models have the same names.
+If you download the parsed data of multiple documents and you want to have a uniform set of column names, please make sure that the parsing rules of all models have the same names and are of the same parsing rule type.
 The same logic applies when using our webhook integrations, such as Google Sheets or Custom Webhooks.

 ⚠️ Notes about downgrading: Multi-layout feature is only available for customers starting on a Business plan, if you have Multi-Layouts activated and then downgrade to a lower plan this feature will be deactivated automatically and you'll lose the layouts.
 If you upgrade again, layouts will be activated automatically.